Adopt

 Story

+DESPITE WHAT THE BANNER ON THIS PROFILE SAYS, EDEN DOES NOT LEGALLY NEED TO BE SPAYED WITHIN 30 DAYS.
+Caring for an unspayed dog is very easy.
+She has 1 heat cycle that last 1-2 weeks every 6-8 months.
+She has worn dog diapers during this time to keep everything clean.
 Hi my name is Eden.
 I am very loving and sweet.
 I am gentle with babies and children.
 I get along with cats.
-I love my walks and I am very protective of those I love. medium to low energy.
-Very sweet, loving and gentle.
+I love my walks and I am very protective of those I love.
+I have medium to low energy.
 I love Raw Hides, running around the back yard, going for walks and snuggling with my humans.
-Eden does well with cats and children.
-She would be best as an only dog as she gets over excited when greeting other dogs.
-Eden knows how to sit and shake.
-She is potty trained.
-She is a Great Pyrenees which means she will protect your house with her voice.
+I know how to sit and shake.
+I am potty trained.

 We'll also keep you updated on Glacier's adoption status with email updates.